 The simplest way to use the strategy is to sign up with a robo advisor, like Wealthsimple, that will do it automatically for you.
 If you prefer to do it yourself, it’s not particularly hard to do especially if you use an online brokerage like Questrade or Wealthsimple Trade to build a portfolio with a handful of ETFs.
-Now is a great time to sign up because Wealthsimple Trade is offering Young and Thrifty readers an exclusive deal: get a $50 cash bonus and $0 commission trades when you open a new Wealthsimple Trade account.
+Now is a great time to sign up because Wealthsimple Trade is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus and $0 commission trades when you open a new Wealthsimple Trade account.
 All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Limited time only until April 30th.

 Online tax preparation software can also make all this easier.
 Our top choice is TurboTax because all you have to do is fill out a step-by-step online questionnaire and the software automatically finds tax-saving opportunities by searching 400+ credits and deductions.
 Read our TurboTax review for all the details.

 With the market is still off significantly due to COVID-19 related fears, it’s a great time to implement this powerful tax savings strategy.
 Act now before the market rallies even more and profit from the current market downturn.

 Disclaimer: Young & Thrifty has entered into a referral and advertising arrangement with Wealthsimple US, LTD and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
 You will not be charged a fee for this referral and Wealthsimple and Young and Thrifty are not related entities.
 It is a requirement to disclose that we earn these fees and also provide you with the latest Wealthsimple ADV brochure so you can learn more about them before opening an account.